 The table below shows some long tail results.

 Even with these keywords you stand a better chance of gaining traffic because the competition is much lower and if you have enough of them you can gain much more search visitors than by targeting “accountancy” on its own.
 With just these nine keywords you can get one fifth of the searches for the single main keyword.
-Yet Market Samurai reveals there are hundreds more.
+Yet keyword research reveals there are hundreds more.
 For instance, the phrase “accountancy firms in Derby” only has a handful of people looking for it each month, but Google only has 53 results for that phrase.
 By targeting the long tail keywords not only do you get many more searchers than you would by trying to be found for the main word, but you also get a greater chance of being found because fewer websites target those long tail keywords.
 The result is that you get many more visitors if you focus on the few rather than going for the many.
 And you can find the evidence for that by using SEO Profiler.

 For anyone selling online there is a double benefit in focusing on the long tail keywords.
 Not only are you going to be found more easily online, but your products are then precisely what people are looking for, making your chances of a sale greater.